mayermichael1/neovim_lua/README.md

 When starting nvim for the first time all plugins should be loaded automatically.

+## Language Servers and Code highlighting

+A few LSP configuration are already made.
+Disable or enable the configurations for a language in `./after/plugin/lsp.lua` as you see fit.
+To enable Code highlighting the correspoding TreeSitter configuration has to be installed.
+Use `:TSInstall [language]` to install the code highlighting for a specific language.

 # NVIM Tree

 By default all files ignored by `.gitignore` are not shown by nvim-tree by default.